aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/htmlsaveoptions/_index.md

 ### setEmbeddedFontType(HtmlEmbeddedFontType) {#setEmbeddedFontType-htmlembeddedfonttype-}

 <b>@deprecated.</b> Please use the 'embeddedFontType' property instead.
-Gets or sets the type of font that embedded in html.
-Default value is [HtmlEmbeddedFontType.None](../htmlembeddedfonttype.none/) which indicates that it will not embed font in html.
+Gets or sets the type of embedding font file into html file.
+Default value is [HtmlEmbeddedFontType.None](../htmlembeddedfonttype.none/) which indicates that no font will be embedded in html.

 ```javascript
 setEmbeddedFontType(value: HtmlEmbeddedFontType) : void;